teambit/docs/docs/setup-authentication.md

 ---

 You can install and import public components on anonymous mode, i.e. without authenticating with bit.dev.
-To export components to bit.dev and to import from private collections you need to setup [a free account](https://bit.dev/signup) on [bit.dev](https://bit.dev).
+To export components to bit.dev and to import from private scopes you need to setup [a free account](https://bit.dev/signup) on [bit.dev](https://bit.dev).

 Exporting components to bit.dev requires that Bit client (Bit cli) on your machine is logged in to the account.
 Bit tries to log into the server according to the steps defined [here](/docs/bit-server#authentication).

-> A token or a key is associated with a single user, and the privileges, such as collections visibility and access, are determined according to that user's privileges.
+> A token or a key is associated with a single user, and the privileges, such as scopes visibility and access, are determined according to that user's privileges.

 bit.dev server is using the following IP addresses:

 - 104.154.235.126:22
 - 35.184.176.52:443

 ## Authenticate with Token